 Obtaining and managing a realistic work-life balance is difficult foremost because of the pervasive parameters regarding domesticity in our country.
 Our society still dominantly dictates that a mother’s place is in the home with the children, even if she maintains a career outside of the home.
 As much progress as we have made from that dinosaur-era mindset, mothers are unceasingly often shackled into operating home care, or seen struggling with the guilt of unable to fully do so.

-According to writer Kelley Holland in an article by CNBC, “Seventy-nine percent of working mothers today say they are responsible for doing the laundry, and moms are twice as likely as dads to handle the cooking, according to the survey of more than 1,000 working parents. . .Even mothers who are the primary breadwinners for their families take on the bulk of the chores.”
+According to writer Kelley Holland in an article for CNBC, “Seventy-nine percent of working mothers today say they are responsible for doing the laundry, and moms are twice as likely as dads to handle the cooking, according to the survey of more than 1,000 working parents. . .Even mothers who are the primary breadwinners for their families take on the bulk of the chores.”

 Much like in the phrasing the “pursuit of happiness,” the pursuit of balance, in itself, is exhausting.
 One side of the beam cannot be attended to without some degree of neglect of its polar end.
 Negotiations incur commitment.
-Known sacrifice can lead to unknown deprivation of a future sequence, the results of which can be as small or as staggering as was the sacrifice.
+Known sacrifice can lead to unknown deprivation of a future sequence of events, the results of which can be as small or as staggering as was the sacrifice.
 It can be a constant battle of “what can afford to suffer right now” for the greater good of the whole plate.

-“I think work-life balance varies depending on the age of your children,” says Kelly Davis, working mom to three teenage boys.
+“I think work-life balance varies depending on the age of your children,” says Kelly Davis, real-life working mom to three teenage boys.
 “When my children were younger, I made sure to reserve dinner and weekends for strictly family time.
 As my children became teenagers and have their own interests, that became a different story.”

 Mom Jessica Bunch concurs.
 “I think once kids get to an age where they can be more independent, it makes it easier to find balance.
 You can have more time to decompress after work when your children are older.
 This especially rings true when you’re a single parent or if both of you work outside the home.”